Dependencies

 Specifying a dependency

-Specifying a dependency requires a tag to a specific commit and the git url to the url containing the package.
+url to the url containing the package.

-Note: Without a
+Without a tag

 , there would be no versioning and dependencies would change each time you compile your project.